The Desk · Live Healthcare Supply Chain

 Iran ↔ US fire May 7–8

-NEW v6.0: Iran armed forces claim US airstrikes hit civilian areas on Qeshm Island, Bandar Khamir, Sirik, and US targeted an Iranian oil tanker · Iran responded with “reciprocal action” against US naval vessels · CBS frames US action as “self-defense strikes” after warships came under fire · Both sides reaffirm ceasefire holds despite the exchange
+▲ Iran armed forces claim US airstrikes hit civilian areas on Qeshm Island, Bandar Khamir, Sirik, and US targeted an Iranian oil tanker · Iran responded with “reciprocal action” against US naval vessels · CBS frames US action as “self-defense strikes” · Both sides reaffirmed ceasefire holds despite the exchange

 “Knock them out harder”

-NEW v6.0: Trump warns Iran “we'll knock them out a lot harder, and a lot more violently” if no deal · Classic dual-track leverage · Tail-risk on memo collapse remains live · Trip-to-O4 trigger (e) “memo collapse + Trump strike-threat execution” stays armed
+▲ Trump warned Iran “we'll knock them out a lot harder, and a lot more violently” if no deal · Classic dual-track leverage · Superseded by MoU signing June 18

 22,500 / 1,550+ vessels